 The majority of speed-related crashes occur in the winter months.
-This doesn't necessarily mean that there is more speeding in those months, merely that speeding is more likely to cause a crash in such with fatalities increasing from the previous year.
-Trends in Speed-Related Crashes weather.
-In 2020, driving too fast for weather conditions was the primary cause of speed-related crashes in January and December.
+This doesn't necessarily mean that there is more speeding in those months, merely that speeding is more likely to cause a crash in such weather.
+In 2021 driving too fast for weather conditions was the primary cause of speed-related crashes in February and December.